Dividing the Spoils: UK hardback; UK paperback

 ‘Recommended for anyone interested in the classical era’ – Stewart Desmond, Library Journal

-'A superb examination of a critical but often neglected period of ancient history' - Booklist
+'A superb examination of a critical but often neglected period of ancient history' - Jay Freeman, Booklist

 'Enlightening ... well researched ... offers a wealth of information' - Willard Stringham, historynet.com